ReviewMyContract.aiReview My Contract

 Rightful Third-Party Receipt: If a third party lawfully and without restriction shares information that happens to overlap with what you received under the contract, you are free to use that third-party information without triggering your confidentiality obligations.
 The "without restriction" qualifier is essential — if the third party itself received the information under a confidentiality agreement, the exclusion does not apply.

 Independent Development: You may independently develop the same ideas, processes, or solutions without violating confidentiality, provided you can demonstrate that the development occurred without reference to the disclosing party's information.
-This is the most litigated of the four exclusions — when a recipient happens to develop something similar to the disclosing party's trade secret, the disclosing party will frequently claim misappropriation and contest the independent development defense.
+This is the most litigated of the four exclusions.
+In Silvaco Data Systems v.
+Intel Corp., 184 Cal.
+App.
+4th 210 (Cal.
+Ct.
+App.
+2010), the court examined whether a recipient's development activities were genuinely independent, emphasizing the need for contemporaneous records segregating the development effort from confidential disclosures.
 Maintaining separate development logs, records, and personnel segregation is essential to preserve this defense.

 A Fifth Exclusion to Consider: Required legal disclosure — if you are compelled by law, court order, or regulatory subpoena to disclose confidential information, you should not be in breach of the confidentiality clause.
-This exclusion is addressed separately in Section 07 on carve-outs, but its absence from the exclusion list itself (rather than appearing only as a procedural carve-out) is worth noting.
+This exclusion is addressed separately in Section 07 on carve-outs, but its absence from the exclusion list itself is worth noting.
+Courts generally imply this exclusion, but having it written in avoids disputes.

 What to do